MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/background-operations.md

 ## Monitor background operations

 The Background Operation table contains information about requests to process asynchronously.
+It is identified by the entity name `backgroundoperation` and the entity set name `backgroundoperations`.

 <!-- TODO: add link to Background Operation Entity table reference when regenerated -->